newsrudder - drive the news boat

 - Stop your local

-instance. - Run
+newsboatinstance. - Run

-newsrudder remote -r user@host fetch
+newsrudder remote -r user@host fetch. - Run

-newsrudder remote -r user@host insert-new
+newsrudder remote -r user@host insert-new. - Start

-again, enjoy your new articles.
+newsboatagain, enjoy your new articles.

 To do

-At least check that the local newsboat
+At least check that the local newsboat cache contains all the same feeds

 fetched from the remote server; right now adding feeds to the remote server and